4-year-old American girl among third group of hostages released by Hamas

 Red Cross representatives transferred the hostages out of Gaza.
 Some were handed over directly to Israel, while others left through Egypt.
 Israel’s army said one was airlifted directly to a hospital.

-The Israeli hostages ranged in age from 4 to 84 and included Abigail Edan, a 4-year-old girl whose parents were killed in the Hamas attack that started the war on Oct.
-7. The U.S. identified her as the first American hostage freed; White House national security adviser Jake Sullivan told NBC’s “Meet the Press” the U.S. had reason to believe an American hostage would be released and said there were hopes it would be her.
+The hostages ranged in age from 4 to 84 and included Abigail Edan, a 4-year-old girl and dual citizen whose parents were killed in the Hamas attack that started the war on Oct.
+7.

+“What she endured was unthinkable,” Biden said of the first American freed under the truce.
+He did not know her condition.
+He did not have updates on other American hostages and said his goal was to extend the cease-fire deal as long as possible.

 In all, nine children ages 17 and younger were on the list, according to Israeli Prime Minister Benjamin Netanyahu’s office.
 Separately, Hamas said it had released one of the Russian hostages it was holding, “in response to the efforts of Russian President Vladimir Putin” and as a show of appreciation for Moscow’s position on the war.
 Israeli army radio had reported that it was an Israeli-Russian dual national.